Double whammy for SpiceJet: Dubai-bound flight suffers fuel indicator malfunction, diverted to Karachi; windshield crack on domestic flight | Business

 Another source at the Karachi airport said around 150 passengers were on board the aircraft and were provided food and refreshments.

-SpiceJet's replacement aircraft was despatched from Mumbai and landed at the Karachi airport at 6.15 PM(IST) to ferry the passengers to Dubai.
+SpiceJet's replacement aircraft was despatched from Mumbai and landed at the Karachi airport at 6.15 PM (IST).
+This plane departed from Karachi at 9.45 PM (IST) with the passengers to Dubai.

 In the second incident, the pilots of the Q400 plane had to carry out a priority landing at Mumbai airport after its windshield cracked at 23,000 feet altitude, DGCA officials said.